codyperry325/Multiple_monomer_extraction/README.md

 conda install -c conda-forge ase
 ```

+You must have a CCDC license to use this code, if you have already installed the library it should not be a problem.

 To run the program optimally, ensure get_all_mon.py is in the folder with the cif file:
 ```
 conda activate csdpy